 It is important that staff feel confident and are equipped to teach RSE and answer questions from pupils.
-As such, the School provides regular professional development training for staff; this includes an introduction to the importance of RSE, confidentiality, setting ground rules, handling controversial issues and responding to sensitive questions.
+As such, the school provides regular professional development training for staff; this includes an introduction to the importance of RSE, confidentiality, setting ground rules, handling controversial issues and responding to sensitive questions.

-The Deputy Head Pastoral, and Director of Wellbeing, have overall responsibility for the planning, monitoring and evaluation of the School's RSE provision.
-The Sub-Warden has overall responsibility for ensuring compliance.
-It is the responsibility of staff who teach RSE to ensure that they deliver high quality age-appropriate lessons that meet the needs of pupils.
+The Deputy Head Pastoral, Deputy Head Safeguarding, Director of Wellbeing, and Senior Nurse have overall responsibility for planning, monitoring and evaluating the school's RSE provision.
+It is the responsibility of staff who teach RSE to ensure that they deliver high quality age- appropriate lessons that meet the needs of pupils.